Nevada Registered AgentWe’re Just Not Annoying®

 What does Northwest Registered Agent offer me in return for $125?

-- When we receive a notice from the state of Nevada or a service of process for your business, within minutes we will scan the documents at our Nevada office and upload the documents to your account online.
+Local Scans.
+When we receive a notice from the state of Nevada or a service of process for your business, within minutes we will scan the documents at our Nevada office and upload the documents to your account online.
 When this happens, you will instantly receive an email prompting you to log into your account to view the documents.
-We’re the only national registered agent service that uploads everything locally in Elko, NV to your]account in real time.
+We’re the only national registered agent service that uploads everything locally in Reno, NV to your account in real time.

 How does Nevada know who my registered agent is?